RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ### Super Mario 3D Land (EU)
 {% include link-to-other-site.html url="https://github.com/fruityloops1/RedPepper" description="This is a decompilation of the EU version of Super Mario 3D Land." image="https://upload.wikimedia.org/wikipedia/en/4/42/Super-Mario-3D-Land-Logo.jpg" title="Super Mario 3D Land EU Decompilation"  %}

+### The Legend of Zelda: Ocarina of Time 3D
+{% include link-to-other-site.html url="https://github.com/zeldaret/oot3d" description="This is a decompilation of The Legend of Zelda: Ocarina of Time 3D." image="https://upload.wikimedia.org/wikipedia/en/3/30/The_Legend_of_Zelda_Ocarina_of_Time_3D_box_art.png" title="The Legend of Zelda: Ocarina of Time 3D Decompilation"  %}

 ---